GClark89/MusicTrain/Readme.md

 - Most Popular Genres
 - Count of each topic

+Insights:
-- Johnny Cash and Ella Fitzgerald dominate the dataset.
+- Johnny Cash and Ella Fitzgerald dominate the dataset
 - While genres like Pop and Country are most represented - Hip Hip is much less(Hip Hop began in the 70's)